wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Ardor/Spellblade.md

 ARDOR:
 Actualize: Reduce CDs, debuffs, and prepared spells by 2 turns
-Catharsis: Your first 2 ACTs are free actions next turn (Blood (FW))
+Apotheosis: Convert your first 2 ACTs next turn into free actions (Blood (FW))
 Blood Lance (Inscription 1): Attack and lifesteal.
 You can channel this during your casting action by spending more STA and increasing its CD
 Soul Charge: Attack an enemy.
 Your next spell this turn channels 1